2024 Annual Report

 Governance Committee

 Standing committee of the Board to which the Board has delegated responsibility for overseeing the quality and effectiveness of DUCA’s corporate governance.
-The primary role of the Committee is to ensure that the Board of Directors provides for effective governance with respect to Board composition, competency and oversight, as well as monitoring current, and evolving governance best practices.
+The primary role of the Committee is to ensure that the Board of Directors provides for effective governance with respect to the board composition, competency and oversight, as well as monitoring current, and evolving governance best practices.

 Human Resources and Compensation Committee